or

 Ready to start looking for your ideal study abroad opportunity?
 Browse and compare Masters degrees in Norway on FindAMasters.com

 Previously there technically haven't been any tuition fees for students, you've only had to pay a small semester fee of €30-60 to cover your membership of your university’s student welfare organisation.
-This is still the case for students from the EU/EEA and Switzerland but from autumn 2023 international students will have to pay tuition fees.
-We're currently waiting for confirmation on what the tuition fees will be.
+This is still the case for students from the EU/EEA and Switzerland but since autumn 2023 international students have to pay tuition fees.
+These vary significantly depending on the course and university to wish to study at.
+Generally, fees will be between 150,000-400,000 NOK (€8,600-€34,500) per year but make sure to check with the university you are applying to.

 Regardless of whether you pay tuition fees on a Norwegian Masters degree, you will find that the cost of living in Norway is relatively high.
 For this reason it’s desirable to secure some form of external funding to cover maintenance costs during your time studying in Norway.
 A number of funding and scholarship packages exist to help you, many of which can be found on the official Study in Norway website.